Are we failing our youngest dual language learners?: New data insights on child care language environments

 DLLs are far from a homogeneous group, and one DLL’s experiences with English and with their heritage language(s) are sure to be different from another’s.
 While the current data analysis reveals a troubling trend in aggregate, it’s vital that any proposed solutions account for children’s individual experiences.

 Part of what makes LENA’s technology unique is its capacity to deliver insights into those unique experiences.
-The question is: How do we translate those insights into real-world benefits for dual language learners and the educators who support them?
+The question is: How do we translate those insights into real-world benefits for children who are DLLs and the educators who support them?

 In addition, returning to the implications of the current data analysis, specialized professional development programs like LENA Grow can help educators develop data-informed strategies for better connecting with each and every child in their care.
 LENA Grow puts the “talk pedometer” technology into the hands of teachers themselves.
 Combining child-specific data feedback with weekly coaching enables educators to develop strategies for increasing their responsive interactions with the children who need them most.